CodeScoring/docs/docs/osa/jfrog_osa.md

 disablePlugin: false

 codeScoringAPI:
-  # The base URL for all CodeScoring API endpoints.
+  # The base URL for all CodesSoring API endpoint.
   # Required.
   # Example: https://host:port or https://host
   url: